Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

-C imposes only a few rules on the order of these items: A preprocessing directive doesn’t take effect until the line on which it appears.
-A type name can’t be used until it’s been defined.
-A variable can’t be used until it's declared.
-Although C isn’t as picky about functions, I strongly recommend that every function be defined or declared prior to its first call.
+C imposes only a few rules on the order of these items: A preprocessing directive doesn't take effect until the line on which it appears.
+A type name can't be used until it's been defined.
+A variable can't be used until it's declared.
+Although C isn't as picky about functions, I strongly recommend that every function be defined or declared prior to its first call.
 (C99 makes this a requirement anyway.)

 There are several ways to organize a program so that these rules are obeyed.
-Here’s one possible ordering:
+Here's one possible ordering:

 - `#include` directives
 - `#define` directives